The 1990s

 The 2000s

 “As an original member myself, I needed a group of colleagues and peers to share ideas with, get feedback and advice from, and to discuss difficult, confidential and sensitive topics.
 The relationships, trust and network that developed through EISF made me a more effective Security Risk Management Adviser and advocate in my own organisation.”
-Heather Hughes, GISF Deputy Director
+Heather Hughes, GISF Head of Global Membership and NGO Services

-With a strategic, inclusive and collaborative focus, the forum created a centre of excellence for SRM in the humanitarian sector, facilitating a peer-to-peer network, building capacity for security risk management, and providing a voice for practitioners.
+With a strategic, inclusive and collaborative focus, EISF created a centre of excellence for security risk management in the humanitarian sector.
+It facilitated a peer-to-peer network, building capacity for security risk management and providing a voice for practitioners.

 The 2010s

-As the forum evolved, it began to also work with the UN, consultants, the private sector, military, government and academics to facilitate cross-learning.
-It engaged with non-security professionals in the humanitarian sector to ensure the work remains relevant to the sector as a whole and looks forward to ensure the management of security risks remains proactive and not just reactive.
-This network of expertise ensures the forum’s research papers, guides and tools are based in reality and useful to practitioners.
+As EISF evolved, it began to also work with the UN, consultants, the private sector, military, government and academics to facilitate cross-learning.
+It engaged with non-security professionals in the humanitarian sector to ensure that the work remained relevant to the sector as a whole and that the management of security risks remained proactive and not just reactive.
+This network of expertise ensured the forum’s research papers, guides and tools were based in reality and useful to practitioners.

-In recent years, a growing number of development and human rights focused organisations have also become members as more and more organisations understand how crucial the management of security risk is to effective and sustainable programme delivery.
-While the programmes organisations deliver may be different, many of the challenges are the same.
+A growing number of development and human rights focused organisations also became members as more and more organisations began to understand how crucial the management of security risk is to effective and sustainable programme delivery.

-In 2019, the membership model changed again in response to growing interest in the United States, Canada and beyond.
-The European Interagency Security Forum soon became the Global Interagency Security Forum, with a formal re-launch in April 2020.
+In 2019, in response to growing interest around the world, the European Interagency Security Forum (EISF) became the Global Interagency Security Forum (GISF), with a formal re-launch in April 2020.

 Today

-With a global approach, we welcome member organisations based all around the world.
+Today, we welcome member organisations all around the world.
 Their different perspectives, expertise and resources make our core activities, such as original research, training courses, workshops and knowledge-sharing, more impactful than ever.

-As a result, organisations are able to build their SRM on an even stronger foundation to keep more aid workers safe and enable sustainable access to communities in need.
+As a result, organisations can build their security risk management on an even stronger foundation to keep more aid workers safe and enable sustainable access to communities in need.

 Join us on our journey towards an ever-more collaborative, innovative and inclusive GISF.